pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_publish-and-subscribe.md

 - UserMetadata
 - ChannelMetadata

-### Subscription scope
+Subscription scope:

-- Subscription: created from an entity; scoped to that entity.
+- Subscription: Scoped to an entity (e.g., one channel).
-- SubscriptionSet: created from the client; scoped to client; can include multiple subscriptions.
+- SubscriptionSet: Scoped to the client (PubnubSubsystem); includes one or more subscriptions.

+Event listeners deliver messages, signals, presence, objects, message actions.

 ### Create a subscription

-Subscription’s lifecycle is independent of the entity.
+Lifecycle: Subscription lives independently of the entity.

 ```
 1// Create entity